Atsushi Nomi

+Atsushi Nomi (能見 篤史, Nōmi Atsushi) is a former Japanese professional baseball pitcher.
+He played for the Hanshin Tigers in the Central League for most of his career.
+He ended his career as a player-coach for the Orix Buffaloes of the Pacific League.

 Early baseball career

 Nōmi attended Tottori Jōhoku High School.
 In his 3rd year, he pitched a perfect game during the Spring Prefecture Tournament.
 Along with Komoya Tamaguchi and Kei Igawa, they were called the "left-handed high-school trio."

 Upon graduation, he joined Osaka Gas where he continued to play as pitcher in the industrial league.
 Due to injuries and underperformance, he rarely appeared in the team's games and was nicknamed "the phantom pitcher" by zealous Osaka Gas fans.
 After almost five years, his appearances gradually increased.
 During the November 2003 non-pro baseball tournament, Nōmi delivered a solid performance in championship game with Nissan Co.
 However, Osaka Gas lost after Yuuki Itou drove in the winning run in the 11th inning.
 In 2004, together with soon-to-be teammates Ryo Watanabe and Yasutomo Kubo, Nōmi played for the national team in the 22nd Haarlem Baseball Week where Japan finished 3rd.